 You need to take away the self-doubt and only think about what you can do.
 If you keep thinking negatively, you won’t be able to complete your goals.

 Who cares what your friends do on the weekends?
 If you don’t want to drink, then don’t.
 You need to set your own moral codes and follow them.
-For me, I don’t sleep with people who are in relationships.
-Sounds easy, but there were some moments when I was tempted.

-#9 Don’t settle for less.
-Just don’t do it.
-I mean, come on.
-You literally have one life.
-Don’t settle for your boyfriend or girlfriend who’s cheating on you or verbally abuses you.
-Don’t settle.
 If you settle, you’re giving up on yourself and your life.
-You have to set your personal standards and make sure you don’t go below them *this doesn’t mean for materialistic goods.*
+You have to set your personal standards and make sure you don’t go below them.

-#11 Forgive others.
 It’s only normal that you’re going to have people in your life who have hurt you.
-But if you harbor that anger inside you, it’s only hurting yourself.
+But if you harbor that anger inside you, you’re only hurting yourself.

-#13 Clean body, clean mind.
 If you truly respect yourself, then you’ll respect your body and soul.
-This means you’ll want to take of your body – it’s the tool that’ll take you through life.
+This means you’ll want to take of your body – it’s the vessel that takes you through life.

-#14 Don’t compare yourself to others.
-If we compared ourselves to those around us, well, we’d never get anywhere.
+If we all compared ourselves to those around us, well, we’d never get anywhere.
 Everyone is different, you’re just going to have to accept that.
 Some people will be better at painting than you or they’ll be thinner or stronger than you.

 You have to focus on yourself and not pay attention to the others around you.
 Stay focused on you.